haydenc/progimage-ios/README.md

 imageView.rotate(45.0)
 imageView.executeTransforms()
 ```
-Note that nothing happens without the call to `executeTransforms` - this is prevent multiple calls for bulk transformations
+Note that nothing happens without the call to `executeTransforms` - this is to prevent multiple calls for bulk transformations